 Tesco delivery time refers to the specific window you select when booking your grocery order.

-Rather than giving a single exact arrival time, Tesco operates using delivery slots, which are time ranges during which your order is expected to arrive.
+Rather than giving one exact arrival time, Tesco works with delivery slots, which are time ranges during which your order is expected to arrive.

 Understanding how these time windows work helps you plan your day more effectively and avoid missing your delivery.